isomerpages/moe-nationaljc/resources/news/_posts/2020-02-13-post-NJC Class of 2019 – A Level Results Collection.md

 Please contact the university directly.

-16. If you have any further questions, please contact us at [alevelresults@njcgclassroom.com](mailto:alevelresults@njcgclassroom.com) or 6466 1144.
+16. If you have any further questions, please contact at 6466 1144.
 17. We wish you all the best in your future endeavours.

 [\[1\]](https://nationaljc.moe.edu.sg/news-listing/page/3/#_ftnref1) Candidates can visit the SingPass website at [www.singpass.gov.sg](http://www.singpass.gov.sg/) to find out if they are eligible for SingPass and to activate their SingPass Two-Factor Authentication if they have not done so.